voxpelli/node-one-page/README.md

 ### Minimal way

-Add this project as a dependency to your project, `npm install --save vtonepage`, create a new [Tema theme](https://www.npmjs.org/package/tema) that inherits from `require('vtonepage').basetheme` and then launch an instance of this project using that theme and connect it to a server:
+Add this project as a dependency to your project, <del>`npm install --save vtonepage`</del> – do `npm install --save voxpelli/node-one-page` for now, create a new [Tema theme](https://www.npmjs.org/package/tema) that inherits from `require('vtonepage').basetheme` and then launch an instance of this project using that theme and connect it to a server:

 ```javascript
 var VTOnePage = require('vtonepage'),